kjellr/photocopier/README.md

-# photocopy-collage
+# Photocopy Collage

- A WordPress plugin that creates photocopy-style collages.
+A WordPress plugin that uses Block Styles to create photocopy-style collages.

+It barely works!